emory-cs-infovis-master/scrollytelling/README.md

 I encourage you to read over the starter code in depth and familiarise yourself with how it works.
 In particular spend some time playing around with the CSS file and read the comments in this file to understand how this achieves the layout that you begin with.

 The header of this page holds the title of the exprerience: _Roses: A Scrollytelling Experience_.
-The left hand, orange, panel holds the poem that we are displaying, and the right hadn dark green panel will eventually hold the visualisations that we want to associate with the poem.
-The footer of the page contains two buttons a forward button and a backward button.
+The left hand, orange panel holds the poem that we are displaying, and the right hand dark green panel will eventually hold the visualisations that we want to associate with the poem.
+The footer of the page contains two buttons: a forward button and a backward button.
 In a more complete scrollytelling experience you would want to bind the behaviour we will code to these buttons to the scrollwheel of the user, but in our example we will just work with these buttons.

-## Scrollytelling - Updating the Text

-As you can see in the starter code we have a poem that is being displayed utilising the approach we demonstrated in the first homework using \<ul elements to represent the verses and \li elements within each \<ul> to hold the lines of the verses:
+As you can see in the starter code we have a poem that is being displayed utilising the approach we demonstrated in the first homework using `<ul>` elements to represent the verses and `<li>` elements within each `<ul>` to hold the lines of the verses:

 ```html
 <ul class="verse" id="verse1">